adon-cloudcannon/landing-page-test/src/collections/posts/2021-12-14-component-editing-with-editor-panels.md

       components that allows editors to clone them, or even add new components from your library.
-This means you’ll always be able to give editors the freedom to choose from your customized components when they need to expand the content of a page.&nbsp;
+This means you’ll always be able to give editors the freedom to choose from your customized components when they need to expand the content of a page.
     col:
   - _bookshop_name: text
     content_markdown: >-